leonarci/NodeJS-2022-Q2_file-manager/README.md

 1. to provide path with spaces you need to use backslashes before spaces.
     1.1. for example: `add new\ file` or `cp new\ file new\ dir\new \file` 1.2. so backslash without space after it means separation of the path, backslash with space after means that there is space in a filename
+    1.3. single quotes could be used to provide path with spaces.
+If command requires two paths as arguments, **BOTH** paths **MUST** be wrapped in single quotes.
-2. for compression operation feel free to use any filename (except existed). for better usability provide `.br` extension to the end of destination (archive filename)
+2. for compression operation feel free to use any filename (except existed). in no `.br` extension provided by user, it will be added automatically to the end of destination (archive filename)
+3. as it was specified in task `cp` and `mv` command accepts first argument as a path to file, and second argument as a path to directory.
+If there is file with same name in destination directory, `-copy` suffix will be added to basename of file copy.

 ## Basic Scope
 - General